Last updated on:

 This goes as deep as one inch in the wall, and most studs aren’t going to be deeper than 0.75”, so you should be good either way.

-Now, it’s a very compact and relatively lightweight device.
+Now, this magnetic stud finder is a very compact and relatively lightweight device.
 It’s 0.2 oz lighter than Tavool, which isn’t a super big deal, but it is still lightweight and easy to use.

 You get a lot of durability and dexterity with this thanks to the finger grips all along the sides, and as an added bonus, you also get a leveling bubble.

-You can use this when finding studs to ensure you’re hanging your shelves or TV mount properly, so you don’t end up with a lopsided, dysfunctional wall hanging by the end.
+You can use magnetic stud finder when finding studs to ensure you’re hanging your shelves or TV mount properly, so you don’t end up with a lopsided, dysfunctional wall hanging by the end.

 It’s not easy to use a stud finder and an external leveler at the same time, so this helps streamline the process and maintain your accuracy with a nail and hammer.